 Step Four: Generate and Share Your Report

-Your AutoArchive report is a clean, professional document that presents your vehicle's complete service history with the authenticity analysis attached to each record.
+Your AutoArchive report is a clean, professional document that presents your vehicle's complete service history with the screening results attached to each record.
 The report is accessible via a direct link that you can include in listings, share in emails, or post in auction comments.

-Buyers can expand each service record to see the original document, review the analysis findings, and verify the information independently.
+Buyers can expand each service record to see the original document, review the screening results, and verify the information independently.

 Step Five: Update as You Go